Heart of Darkness (Once Upon a Time)

+Title card

+Jiminy Cricket waves from the Enchanted Forest.

 Plot

-Opening sequence

-Jiminy Cricket waves to us from in the forest.

 In the characters' past

 In the Enchanted Forest, King George's men catch up with Prince Charming (Josh Dallas) and Red Riding Hood (Meghan Ory).
 To cover the prince's escape, Red throws off her cloak under the full moon, which lets her transform into the wolf.
 Back in the cottage, Snow White (Ginnifer Goodwin) is humming "With a Smile and a Song," seemingly content, until she spots a bluebird, which she swats violently.
 Grumpy (Lee Arenberg) enters to ask her to come to dinner, but it turns out that the dwarves have arranged an intervention with the help of Jiminy Cricket (Raphael Sbarge).
 They explain to Snow that she has been angry and unfriendly since she drank the amnesia potion.
 Snow blames her ire on the Evil Queen (Lana Parrilla), and decides to take revenge on her instead.
 Snow learns that the Queen will soon be en route to her summer palace.

 Grumpy hopes to find a potion that will reverse Snow's predicament, but is told by Rumpelstiltskin (Robert Carlyle) that "no potion can bring back true love," saying that "if you can bottle love, you can do anything."
 Snow tells Rumpelstiltskin that she does not desire to have her love back anyway, but instead wants his help in killing the Queen, so he gives her a magical bow and arrow.
 After Snow has left, Charming asks Rumpelstiltskin to undo the potion.
 Rumpelstiltskin reminds him that true love's kiss can break any spell and gives him a map of Snow's whereabouts in exchange for Charming's cloak.
 Hours later in the woods, Charming ambushes her from behind, kissing her passionately.
 However, Snow still does not remember who he is, and knocks him unconscious and ties him to a tree.
 Moments later Jiminy arrives and sets Charming free, then mentions that Snow is not going to remember who Charming is until she remembers herself.

 Snow prepares to strike the Queen riding out in the open but Charming dives into the arrow's path taking it in the shoulder.
 Charming reminds Snow that he would die for her, which Snow is touched by.
-He then kisses her again and she begins to remember, but their reunion is short-lived as King George's army finds Charming and Snow, as Snow is shoved away while Charming is put into a moving prison.
-Snow swears she will find him and as she returns to the Dwarfs' cottage to apologize for her actions towards them, the dwarves forgive her and agree to help with their plans to rescue Charming.
+He then kisses her again and she begins to remember, cured from the spell from the amnesia potion, but their reunion is short-lived as King George's army finds Charming and Snow, as Snow is shoved away while Charming is put into a moving prison.
+Snow swears she will find him and as she returns to the Dwarfs' cottage to apologize for her actions towards them, the dwarves reunite with her, seeing that she is freed from the potion's effects and is her real self again, and agree to help with their plans to rescue Charming.
 Meanwhile, Rumpelstiltskin takes a hair from Charming's cloak and pairs it with Snow's hair, then bottles it successfully, labeling it "True Love."